trimox/angular-mdc-web/CONTRIBUTING.md

 - 3rd-party libraries and their versions
 - and most importantly - a use-case that fails

-A minimal reproduce scenario using https://codepen.io/ allows us to quickly confirm a bug (or point out coding problem) as well as confirm that we are fixing the right problem.
-If plunker is not a suitable way to demonstrate the problem (for example for issues related to our npm packaging), please create a standalone git repository demonstrating the problem.

 You can file new issues by filling out our [new issue form](https://github.com/trimox/angular-mdc-web/issues/new).